docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc custom pages][eclipse-jmc-custom-pages]

-Right click on the name of the new page, and name it “Long Lasting Servlets”:
+Right click on the name of the new page, and name it "Long Lasting Servlets":

 ![eclipse jmc rename custom page][eclipse-jmc-rename-custom-page]